 The quality of the result depends on the quality of the mathematical/physical model and of course also on the quality of the input data.

 Mathematical models always have simplifications that reduce accuracy.
-For this reason, they are continuously improved.

 The input values, in turn, often have to be determined or at least confirmed by real measurements.